 Comparing binary numbers is one of the most frequently performed operations inside a computer.

-It is necessary to compare numbers to perform many arithmetic operations, but also for evaluating conditionals, executing loops, and… in many cases.
+It is necessary to compare numbers to perform many arithmetic operations, but also for evaluating conditionals, executing loops, and… in many other cases.

-Comparison of unsigned variables
+Comparing unsigned variables

-- We start with the leftmost bit
+- We start from the leftmost bit

 - We compare bit by bit